 How to Grow:

 Aloe Vera can be planted at any time indoors by transplant or propagation.
 Pick a pot that is slightly bigger than the pot your transplant came in.
-Select a place indoors (or outdoors if you are lucky enough to have weather for it to survive!) that gets full sun to part shade.
+Select a place indoors (or outdoors if you are lucky enough to have the weather for it to survive!) that gets full sun to part shade.
 Take care to notice what plants are around the area as well, see the companion plant section below.
 Water your aloe vera plant approximately once a month.
 Make sure the soil completely dries in the top couple inches before watering.

 Companion planting is a vital part of organic gardening.
 Companion plants assist in the growth of others by attracting beneficial insects, repelling pests, or providing nutrients, shade, or support.
 There are also plants that do not like being next to each other.
 Some plants get too tall and can provide too much shade for your plant.
 Sometimes certain plants attract the same pests, so it is important to try and separate these.